Matt Johnson, PhD

 My research focuses on the psychological and neural forces that shape how we think, feel, and behave as consumers.
 I’m especially interested in the deeper, often hidden connections between marketing, behavior, and identity - and how brands don’t just drive purchasing, but actively shape human experience.

-At its best, marketing can be meaningful.
-At its worst, it can be manipulative.
+At its best, marketing can create meaning and unlock value.
+At its worst, it undermines human autonomy.
 My research asks: What exactly is happening in the brain when marketing works?
 How does it tap into our perceptual, cognitive, and social systems?
 And what are the ethical implications of using that knowledge to influence choice?

 To explore these questions, I draw from a range of methods - from neuroimaging tools like fMRI and EEG to behavioral experiments and conceptual frameworks rooted in psychology, neuroscience, and philosophy.